saymrwulf/pulp-runtime/notes.md

-2015-03-25T04:25:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2015-03-25T05:06:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2015-03-25T05:55:00 - Refactor for clarity, might break a few tests though (pulp-runtime)
+2015-03-25T04:25:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2015-03-25T05:06:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2015-03-25T05:55:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2015-04-21T06:46:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)